wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/external-dependency-analysis-analysis-using-owasp-dependency-check.md

 <p class="doc-info">Version: 3.1</p>
 ___

-This document covers WSO2's policy for finding and triaging **known-vulnerable third-party dependencies**.
-Tool-by-tool tutorials are in the tools' own documentation — linked below.
+When you build a WSO2 product, wire in the dependency-vulnerability scans described below.
+Tool-by-tool tutorials are in the tools' own documentation — linked below; this page covers the policy, the CI wiring, and the triage workflow.
 The supply-chain framing (version pinning, lock files, manifest guards, release signing) is in [Secure Coding Guide — Software Supply Chain Failures]({{#base_path#}}/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide/#software-supply-chain-failures).

-## The WSO2 rule
+## The rule

 **A known-vulnerable component never ships in a release.** Either the vulnerable code path is not reachable from product code (documented and approved by a designated security reviewer for the product) or the component is upgraded / replaced / removed.
 A finding that is neither fixed nor formally accepted **blocks the release**.
 Defer is not an option.

-## When dependency scans run
+## When scans run

+Configure your CI to run scans at three points:

 * **Every pull request** — fast subset; build fails on any new high-severity finding.
 * **Daily on `main`** — full database refresh; surfaces findings discovered overnight.
 * **Before every release** — full scan with the latest vulnerability database; report attached to the release artefact.

-The CI pipeline owns the scan; manual runs are for local debugging only.
+CI owns the scan; manual runs are for local debugging only.

 ## Tooling by stack